 A1: Non-Formal Education:

-Language lessons, including English, German, Greek, but also other psycho-social activities for vulnerable groups will be based on the support given by supportive offices andsocial workers’ network we are in contact with.
+Language lessons, including English, German, Greek, but also other psycho-social activities, art, music, theater, photography for vulnerable groups will be based on the support given by supportive offices andsocial workers’ network we are in contact with.
 Besides, volunteers with experience in the educational/pedagogical field are always welcomed to share new methods and ideas in the following working field: mentoring, evaluation, job integration, consultation ofparticipants and volunteers, communication with children’s parents, creation and development of new projects on female empowerment or vocational training.